-Several classes require a display board which should be a height of 24" and not to exceed 1/4" thickness.
-A height of 24 7/8" is acceptable to allow for the saw kerf (width) if two 24" boards are cut from one end of a 4'by 8' sheet of plywood.
-Nothing should be mounted within 3/4" of the top or bottom of the board.
+Several classes require a display board which should be a height of 24 inches and not to exceed 1/4 inches thickness.
+A height of 24 7/8 inches is acceptable to allow for the saw kerf (width) if two 24 inches boards are cut from one end of a 4 foot by 8 foot sheet of plywood.
+Nothing should be mounted within 3/4 inches of the top or bottom of the board.
 (Example: Woodworking & Electricity.)